-On November 9, 2023, the FERC will convene its annual Reliability Technical Conference.
-The purpose of the Conference is to discuss policy issues related to the reliability and security of the Bulk-Power System ("BPS").
-The Conference will also discuss the impact on electric reliability of the Environmental Protection Agency's ("EPA") proposed rule under section 111 of the Clean Air Act.
-The conference will include the following Commissioner-led and staff-led panels: Morning Panel 1: State of Bulk Power System Reliability with a Focus on the Changing Resource Mix and Resource Adequacy (Commission Led); Morning Panel 2: CIP Reliability Standards and the Evolving Grid (Commission Led); Afternoon Panel 1: EPA Presentation of EPA Section 111 Proposed Rule (Commission Led); and Afternoon Panels 2 (Electric Industry Stakeholders Panel) and 3 (Regional, State, and Local Regulatory Entities Panel): Discussion of the Proposed Rule (Staff Led).
+On November 9, 2023, the FERC convened its annual Reliability Technical Conference.
+The purpose of the Conference was to discuss policy issues related to the reliability and security of the Bulk-Power System ("BPS").
+The Conference also discussed the impact on electric reliability of the Environmental Protection Agency's ("EPA") proposed rule under section 111 of the Clean Air Act.
+The conference included the following Commissioner-led and staff-led panels: Morning Panel 1: State of Bulk Power System Reliability with a Focus on the Changing Resource Mix and Resource Adequacy (Commission Led); Morning Panel 2: CIP Reliability Standards and the Evolving Grid (Commission Led); Afternoon Panel 1: EPA Presentation of EPA Section 111 Proposed Rule (Commission Led); and Afternoon Panels 2 (Electric Industry Stakeholders Panel) and 3 (Regional, State, and Local Regulatory Entities Panel): Discussion of the Proposed Rule (Staff Led).
 For further information, please see the FERC's October 30, 2023 Second Supplemental Notice of Technical Conference.
-On October 30, 2023, ISO-NE submitted pre-technical conference comments.
+Speaker materials have been posted to FERC's eLibrary.